aiken-lang/merkle-patricia-forestry/README.md

 ## Performances

-This library implements few optimizations.
+This library implements a few optimizations.
 We borrow ideas from the [Ethereum's Modified Merkle Patricia Trie (MPT)](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) and also introduce a novel approach for organizing nodes as tiny [Sparse Merkle Trees](https://eprint.iacr.org/2016/683.pdf) that result in much smaller proof sizes, and gives the name to the structure: Merkle Patricia Forestry.
-This optimization and overall approach are covered in more details [in the wiki](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Technical-analysis#forestry).
+This optimization and overall approach are covered in more detail [in the wiki](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Technical-analysis#forestry).

-While this optimization sacrifices some memory and cpu execution units in favor of smaller proof sizes, the library ends up with a good trade-off overall.
-The table below summarizes the proof size, memory units and cpu units for various sizes of tries.
-Note that the numbers in the table correspond to _one proof verification_ (e.g. membership).
-Insertion and deletion in the trie both require _two proof verifications_; so double the numbers!
+While this optimization sacrifices some memory and CPU execution units for smaller proof sizes, the library ultimately achieves a good trade-off.
+The table below summarizes the proof size, memory units, and CPU units for various sizes of tries.
+Note that the numbers in the table correspond to _one proof verification_ (e.g., membership).
+Insertion and deletion in the trie both require _two proof verifications_, so double the numbers!

 trie size | avg proof size (bytes) | avg proof mem units | avg proof cpu units |
 ---:      | -------------:         | ------------:       | ------------:       |